faiton713/ABCDdataset/README.md

 # ABCD dataset

-This material is a description of ABCD (AIST Building Change Detection) dataset.
+This is a description of ABCD (AIST Building Change Detection) dataset.
 This dataset is a new labeled dataset, specially geared toward constructing and evaluating damage detection systems to identify whether buildings have been washed-away by tsunami.

 The paper: